Azure-Samples/Machine-Learning-Operationalization/documentation/getting-started.md

 ## Getting Started
 ### Accessing the CLIs
 _Note: The latest changes to the CLIs require your Azure subscription to be whitelisted before you can start the environment provisioning process.
-Please contact the dedicated ViennaWhitelist alias (viennawhitelist@service.microsoft.com) with your subscription id before using the CLIs._

 The CLIs come pre-installed on the Azure ML App and on Azure DSVMs [https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-virtual-machine-overview].